 Universal Meals was created with these food preferences and allergens in mind:

-It is common for people to have allergies to milk, wheat, tree nuts, soy, fish, shellfish, egg, and peanuts.
+It is common for people to have allergies to milk, wheat, tree nuts, soy, fish, shellfish, egg, peanuts, and sesame.

 Many people in the United States, and more around the world, suffer from lactose intolerance, or the inability to digest dairy products.
 Many are also gluten-free and avoid wheat, barley, rye, and other gluten-containing ingredients.

 Our recipes omit the most common allergens and should be prepared away from contaminated ingredients.

 Many people avoid eating meat or all animal products for their health or the health and well-being of animals and the environment.

 People from a Jewish tradition often avoid pork and shellfish.
 Those from a Muslim tradition often avoid pork and alcohol.
 Those from a Hindu tradition avoid beef and most avoid meat and eggs.
 Ethiopian Orthodox Christians avoid animal products two days each week and during Lent.